fhlyhv/BISN/armadillo/README.md

 ### 2: Citation Details

-Please cite one (or both) of the following papers if you use Armadillo in your research and/or software.
+Please cite the following papers if you use Armadillo in your research and/or software.
 Citations are useful for the continued development and maintenance of the library.

   * Conrad Sanderson and Ryan Curtin.
     Armadillo: a template-based C++ library for linear algebra.
     Journal of Open Source Software, Vol. 1, pp. 26, 2016.

   * Conrad Sanderson and Ryan Curtin.
-    Practical Sparse Matrices in C++ with Hybrid Storage and Template-Based Expression Optimisation.
-    Mathematical and Computational Applications, Vol. 24, No. 3, 2019.
+    A User-Friendly Hybrid Sparse Matrix Class in C++.
+    Lecture Notes in Computer Science (LNCS), Vol. 10931, pp. 422-430, 2018.

 ---